 Cluster headaches also tend to occur at the same time each day, often at similar times of the year.

-There are different types of migraine, but they are generally categorised as a moderate or severe headache felt as a throbbing pain on one side of the head, often accompanied by feeling sick, vomiting or increased sensitivity to light or sound.
-A cluster headache is a sharp, excruciating pain often felt around the eye, temple and sometimes face on one side of the head.
+There are different types of migraine headaches, but they are generally categorised as a moderate or severe headache felt as a throbbing pain on one side of the head, often accompanied by feeling sick, vomiting or increased sensitivity to light or sound.
+A cluster headache is a sharp, chronic pain often felt around the eye, temple and sometimes face on one side of the head.

 Common migraine symptomsThe most common types of headaches are associated with tension, and most people will be familiar with a constant aching on both sides of the head, tighter neck muscles and a feeling of pressure between the eyes.
 These can also be brought on due to the cold or flu, dehydration, not eating regular meals or overindulging in alcohol, and tend to be mild enough that they don’t stop you doing everyday activities.